holaphil/amazing-maple-e08ae/src/pages/index.md

       It was time to time to build my own house.
 With any new house, there is plenty of work to do.
 I'll get to that in due time.
-For now, take atour by scrolling down or selecting any of the navigational topics that interest you.
+For now, take a tour by scrolling down or selecting any of the navigational topics that interest you.

       PS\* Continuing the house analogy, every new house needs tools.
 I created